zer0Kerbal/ColonialTransporter/readme.md

 A 50-kerbal, 7 meter capsule designed for the colonization of any planetary body.
 Accomodates an 8-person crew plus 42 passengers with a PICA-X heatshield built in for atmospheric returns and enough monopropellant on board for a fully-powered soft landing when equipped with UltraDraco engines.

-only the 'HD' textures are included, if requested will also publish the 'normal' and the 'LD' textures.
+NOTE: only the 'HD' textures are included, the 'normal' and the 'LD' textures are available to download and use instead.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`LazarusLuan`][lazarusluan]